wp-plugins/landing-pages-builder/readme.txt

 == Upgrade Notice ==

+= 1.4.1 =
+* Fixed a major redirection issue that was causing the plugin to break

 = 1.4 =
-* Integrated landing pages with wordpress pages, to be able to host landing pages with the click of a buttin
+* Integrated landing pages with wordpress pages, to be able to host landing pages with the click of a button

 = 1.3 =
 * Changed the plugin menu structure for better accessibility